-The global demand for new textile fibers is estimated to increase by 150 percent until 2050.
-A huge environmental challenge since most fibers today consist of virgin and fossil-based synthetic fibers, and water intense cotton.
-The fashion industry is therefore searching for regionally supplied, biobased and recyclable raw materials which enable circular products, away from fast fashion.
+The global demand for new textile fibres is estimated to increase by 150 percent by 2050.
+A huge environmental challenge since most fibres today consist of virgin and fossil-based synthetic fibres and water intense cotton.
+The textile- and fashion industry is therefore searching for regionally supplied, biobased and recyclable raw materials which enable circular products, away from fast fashion.

-Wool represents one of such promising future material.
+Wool represents one of such promising future materials.
 However today, most Swedish wool is discarded as a byproduct in the meat industry.
 The reason is a lack of the right market conditions to make Swedish wool available on an industrial scale.
-Consequently, fashion and outdoor brands in Sweden import refined wool from different parts of the world, often with a higher environmental footprint and produced with lower standards for animal welfare compared to Swedish wool.
+Consequently, Swedish brands within fashion, outdoor and home import refined wool from different parts of the world, often with a higher environmental footprint and produced with lower standards for animal welfare compared to Swedish wool.

 Lack of the right market conditions is hindering the uptake of Swedish wool.

 “By contributing to the right market conditions and innovative product development, there is an opportunity to redirect a linear stream of this discarded resource to become a circular and sustainable material in the world of textiles and fashion.” – Hanna Skoog, Program Director, Circular economy, Axfoundation

 - In Sweden, approximately 1,200 tonnes of wool are produced annually, of which only 37 percent is utilized.
 At the same time, Sweden imported about 1,650 tonnes of wool in the form of raw wool, carded wool and yarn (2019).